pdeschen/wuff-wiki/Add-splash-to-RCP-app.md

-Provided that we already [created Eclipse bundle and used it in RCP app](Create-Eclipse-bundle-and-use-it-in-RCP-app), now we can add splash screen to the RCP app.
+We already [created Eclipse bundle and used it in RCP app](Create-Eclipse-bundle-and-use-it-in-RCP-app).
+Now we add splash screen to the RCP app.

 1. Download or create some bmp-file with bit depth 8 or 24 (not 32).
 Name it "splash.bmp".